Hylleraas-Configuration Interaction calculations on the 1 ^1S ground state of helium atom: The use of complex Slater orbitals

 $A(n,\alpha )$ and $V(k,l;\alpha ,\beta )$ are auxiliary two-electron integrals defined in Ref. \cite{Ruiz3e}.

-\subsection{5.2 Hylleraas-CI two-electron kinetic energy integrals}
+\subsection{Hylleraas-CI two-electron kinetic energy integrals}

-In this section we treat the two-electron kinetic energy integrals appearing in the Hy-CI method when using the Hamiltonian in Hylleraas coordinates \cite {Ruiz1}.
 For any atomic number $N$ $\geq $ $3$ the kinetic energy integrals are of two- and three-electron type.
 The three-electron kinetic energy integrals have been evaluated in Refs. \cite{Sims3e,Ruiz3e}.
-For $N=2$ the integrals are of course, of two-electron type.
-Sims and Hagstrom \cite {Sims3e} evaluated the kinetic energy integrals using the transformation of Kolos and Roothaan \cite{KR} which partially avoids the differentiation with respect to $r_{ij}$ terms appearing on the right hand side of the matrix elements.
-In this work we will perform the derivatives directly over $r_{ij}$ and using Hamiltonian written in polar and interelectronic coordinates, we shall prove its correctness and will solve the resulting integrals in terms of basic two-electron integrals defined in Ref. \cite{Ruiz3e}.
+For $N=2$ the integrals are only of two-electron type.
+Sims and Hagstrom \cite {Sims3e} evaluated the two-electron kinetic energy integrals using the transformation of Kolos and Roothaan \cite{KR}, which partially avoids the differentiation with respect to $r_{ij}$ terms appearing on the right hand side of the matrix elements.
+In a previous work \cite{Ruiz2e} we have evaluated the two-electron kinetic energy integrals performing the derivatives directly over $r_{ij}$ and using the Hamiltonian written in polar and interelectronic coordinates \cite{Ruiz1}.
+In this work we have used these expressions to calculate the ground state of helium atom and therefore proved the correctness of the expressions of Ref. \cite{Ruiz2e}.

-The Hamiltonian in Hylleraas coordinates can be separated in a sum of one electron potential and kinetic energy operators:

-The the kinetic energy operator can be again separated into radial and angular parts.
-Let us evaluate the kinetic energy of electron $1$: